ElenaYrm/eCommerce-App/README.md

 npm run lint        // run a code linter, which checks the code for
                     // potential errors, coding style violations, and other issues

-npm lint:fix.       // automatically fix some of the issues
+npm lint:fix        // automatically fix some of the issues
                     // reported by the linter (ex: formatting problems)

 npm run prettier    // run the Prettier code formatter to ensure